microsoft/azure_arc/azure_arc_servers_jumpstart/docs/onboard_server_linux.md

 ![](../img/onboard_server_linux/03.png)

-# Deployment
+## Deployment

 Run the script using the ```. ./az_connect_linux.sh``` command.

-**Note**: The extra dot is due to the script has an *export* function and needs to have the vars exported in the same shell session as the rest of the commands.
+> **Note: The extra dot is due to the script has an *export* function and needs to have the vars exported in the same shell session as the rest of the commands.**

 Upon completion, you will have your Linux server, connected as a new Azure Arc resource inside your resource group.

 ![](../img/onboard_server_linux/04.png)